-Zakynthos is inhabited since the prehistoric years and is often referred in the epics of Homer.
+Zakynthos is inhabited since the prehistoric years and is often referred to in the epics of Homer.
 The Zakynthian culture was strongly influenced by the Romans and other civilizations who settled there but it flourished greatly during the Venetian period.
 Zakynthos is home to various museums and first on this list is the Byzantine Museum of Zakynthos housed in one of the oldest buildings, in Solomos square.
 The rich collection consists of Byzantine icons, frescoes made by Cretan artists and other impressive sculpture works from the 16th century.

 Solomos Museum opened its doors to visitors in 1959 presenting many items from the personal collection of Dionysios Solomos, the renowned Greek poet, as well as works of other literate men.
 The museum's exhibition focuses on other forms of art and among them are paintings, musical instruments, ceramics, and sculpture works.
 Next to Solomos Museum is the Municipal Library with interesting manuscripts from the 18th century.